The Dawns Here Are Quiet (1972 film): Plot

 The film opens in color, with a girl taking off her motorcycle helmet—she is camping with her friends.
 It then shifts to summer 1942, in the same area, in the midst of World War II some ways behind the Soviet frontlines on the Eastern Front.

 Having asked for soldiers who don't drink alcohol and fraternize with women, Company Sergeant Major Vaskov is unexpectedly assigned a group of young female anti-aircraft gunners in a railway station far from the front line.
 Vaskov is not used to commanding women and clashes with them over daily issues.
-During an air raid, one of the girls, Rita Osyanina, shoots down an enemy aircraft and is decorated for her deeds.
+During an air raid, one of the girls, junior sergeant Rita Osyanina, shoots down an enemy aircraft and is decorated for her deeds.
 Dialogue and flashbacks in color begin to reveal the backstories of the women.
 It is also shown that Rita regularly sneaks food back to her mother and baby, who are not far from the front.

 One day, Rita, having secretly carried rations to her family during the night, comes across two German paratroopers on her way back to the garrison.
 Vaskov chooses five volunteers: Rita, Zhenya, Lisa, Galya and Sonia, to embark with him on a mission to eliminate them.
 They decide to cross the marshland to intercept the Germans but the going is slow and treacherous, causing Galya to lose a boot.
 When they finally reach the location that Vaskov knows that the German paratroopers will have to pass, they lie in wait—only to find that there are sixteen German paratroopers instead of two.
 His soldiers come up with the idea to bluff the paratroopers into thinking that there are a lot of civilians in their path, by cutting down trees and lighting fires, which will cause the Germans to change direction.
 Though the plan almost fails, Zhenya's last-minute audacity in jumping into the river convinces the paratroopers to take a detour through the forest.
 Vaskov sends Lisa back to base for reinforcements.

 The group left in the forest prepare to reroute to avoid direct contact with the German troops.
 Backs against the wall, they engage in guerrilla warfare with the Germans.
 Sonia is killed by a knife and Galya is shot and dies immediately from her wounds.
 Vaskov, to create a diversion, leads the Germans away from the remaining two soldiers, firing at them with his Nagant revolver as they chase him through the forest.
 Vaskov is shot in the arm but manages to escape from the Germans—realizing that the reinforcements have not come, he hallucinates about Lisa, who tells him that she failed because she went too fast, drowning in the wet marshland.